anonuser1213/Internet-Essentials/README.md

 SMS communication is not recommended since it's both expensive and potentially unsafe.

+Using secure, private and encrypted communication is best practice for __everyone__ no matter your threat model.
+In yesteryear, you'd probably put your post in a closed conceled letter, not without the cover, not with a seethrough cover, so that no one in the process of sending the message would be able to see its contents.
+Not because you've got something to hide, but because of good prinicple.
+"You havn't got anything to hide, but you've also not got anything to show"

 <details>
   <summary>Encrypted Messengers</summary>

   * [Signal](https://signal.org/) (multi platform), free, easy to use, strong encryption, feature rich.
   * [Matrix protocol](https://matrix.org/) (multi platform), more advanced, open network secure, decentralised communication.
+  * [Telegram](https://telegram.org)(multi platform), created by some russian, good private messages with encryption.
 </details>

 ### __Social Media:__
 It's very easy to get used to social media, while it at the same time is a big privacy issue.

 Social media is also an uniquely clear example of how privacy issues can get serious consequences.
 "The feed" which is common in most social media today is heavily targeted towards the user, which can create a misleading perspective and a ["filter bubble"](https://en.wikipedia.org/wiki/Filter_bubble).

+Apart from this it's bad for mental health and eats up all your time, studies have shown lower attention span (u get dumber) and just look at your screentime.

+So just don't.

 If possible, do not use social media at all.
 If you want to, the following are to prefer.